 - Medline abstracts

 Please note that there are tons of bogus cancer cure claims, herbal remedies without documented proof of efficacy, and treatment centers in foreign countries trying to sell hope, that have no proven clinical benefit.
 If you are a proponent of these ideas and places -DO NOT BRING THEM UP ON THIS MESSAGE BOARD.
 OCF is dedicated to the discussion of proven treatment modalities, and adjunctive array(not alternative) therapies to treat side effects.
 FAILURE TO ABIDE BY THIS RULE WILL GET YOUR URL BANNED FROM THE BOARD.
 This is not an unrestricted open forum or democracy.
 We regulate what is posted here, and unsubstantiated treatments with no peer-reviewed published support in science are not welcome.
 Please choose a different message board if you are interested in discussing these kinds of things.
-A good rule of thumb is that if it has been put on the quack watch site array(www.quackwatch.com) it should not be discussed here.
+A good rule of thumb is that if it has been put on the quack watch site array(www.quackwatch.com) it should not be discussed here. *Members posts become the property of The Oral Cancer Foundation.
+They can be edited up to 3 hours after they are published.
+After 3 hours if youwant to make a change please contact or head forum admin, ChristineB.
+All

 Things which MAY be OK to post array(and to which OCF usually won't object) include: